Machu Picchu via the Inca Trail - The Way of the Incas

 Accommodation: Hotel in Cusco (Tikka Wasi or similar)

-Time to explore magical Cusco!
+Time to Discover magical Cusco!

 Accommodation: Hotel in Cusco (Tikka Wasi or similar)